garden-of-delete/recombo_public/README.md

 # RECOMBO

 ## Synopsis
-RECOMBO is the working title of the recombination tool suite.
-The suite is made up of a number of different applications that share a common code base are designed to work well togethers.
+RECOMBO is the working title of the Topological Molecular Biology Recombination Tool Suite.
+The suite is made up of a number of different applications that share a common code base are designed to work well together.
 As a basic overview, these applications cover everything from generating SAPs of fixed topology (MMC), performing reconnection (recomboFromFile), computing homfly polynomials from extended gauss codes (homfly), identifying homfly polynomials with a topology (idknot).
 RECOMBO also includes an integrated unit testing suite, and a thoroughly experimental z-value finder (zAnalyzer).
 Each application in this suite is described in detail below.

 ##Installation
 This software suite is intended for use on Linux platforms and may be compatible with most OSX platforms.
 Install by following these steps:

 1. Download and extract this repository.

 2. In a shell command line, navigate inside the repository's containing folder.
 3. execute `make all`.
 4. Assuming compilation is successful and all unit tests pass, navigate to the /src/bin subdirectory to find the executables.